retifrav/scraps/Git/index.md

 #### Rename main to master on GitHub

-Credits to SJW-challenged Tower team: <https://www.git-tower.com/learn/git/faq/git-rename-master-to-main/>
+[Credits](https://www.git-tower.com/learn/git/faq/git-rename-master-to-main/) to SJW-challenged Tower team.

 In your local repository: